MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 ## Output Parameters

-asyncMigrationRead is expected to return a list of fields including JobID of the unique URL, encryptionKey, azureContainerManifestUrl, and azureReportUri in the SPAsyncReadJobInfo structure.
+AsyncMigrationRead is expected to return a list of fields including JobID of the unique URL, encryptionKey, azureContainerManifestUrl, and azureReportUri in the SPAsyncReadJobInfo structure.

-### UniqueJobID
+#### UniqueJobID
 *public Guid JobId { get; set; }*</br>
 The unique job associates with this asynchronous read request.
 You migration tool will leverage this unique ID per URL for status check and to query the read process.

-### AzureContainerManifestUri
+#### AzureContainerManifestUri
 *public Uri ManifestContainerUri { get; set; }*</br>

 The server code creates an azureContainer for the manifest .
 The manifest container Uri is included as a part of the return code.
 After the asyncMigrationRead function finishes execution, the final manifest will be placed in the container specified.